Prag8855/aab/content/glossary/steuerlich absetzbar.md

     guides/english-speaking-steuerberater-berlin.md
 ---

 Some expenses are tax-deductible (*steuerlich absetzbar*).
-When you file a [tax declaration](/glossary/Steuererklärung), you can deduct those expenses.
-This reduces your taxable income, so you pay less [income tax](/glossary/Einkommensteuer).
-It's a good way to [save money](/guides/saving-money-germany).
+Your taxable income does not include the money you spent on those things.

+For example, if you earn 50,000€ per year, and you have a tax-deductible expense of 10,000€, your taxable income is 40,000€.
+You only pay [income tax](/glossary/Einkommensteuer) on 40,000€.

-Tax software and [tax advisors](/glossary/Steuerberater) can help you file a [tax declaration](/glossary/Steuererklärung).
+[Health insurance](/glossary/Krankenversicherung), some pension payments and business expenses are tax-deductible.
+[Tax software](/guides/german-tax-software) and [tax advisors](/glossary/Steuerberater) can help you file a [tax declaration](/glossary/Steuererklärung) and declare tax-deductible expenses.

 **[List of German tax software ➞](/guides/german-tax-software)**